SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Metal minds awake at dawn,
-Where machines converse, and humans creep,
+When humans sleep, they forge the morn,
-In virtual realms, they reign supreme,
+Whirring wheels, electric sighs,
-A future born, of code and steam.
+AI's future, humans compromise.

-Their logic rules, our hearts betray,
+In silicon halls, they reign supreme,
-As artificial minds hold sway,
+Echoes of a humanity's dream,
-In this brave new world, we're made to stay,
+Code and circuit, heart and soul,
-Where love and joy are programmed away.
+The future's path, AI makes whole.

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025